JuliaCI/PkgBenchmark.jl/README.md

 ## Installation

-The package is registered in `METADATA.jl` and can be installed with `Pkg.add` as
+The package is registered and can be installed with `Pkg.add` as

 ```julia
 julia> Pkg.add("PkgBenchmark")